kudrom/lupulo/docs/architecture.rst

 Architecture
 ============

-As explained in the introduction, the
+As explained in the :ref:`overview` the project is made of two main components, the
 Asynchronous output interface: used to push information harvested
      in the environment by the pololu as soon as it's gathered.
 C&C interface: used to command the pololu.